arnellebalane/arnellebalane/README.md

 I’m currently learning NuxtJS and about Web performance optimizations.
 You can ask me about Web technologies, Project Fugu, Progressive Web Apps, JavaScript.
 You can reach me through [email](mailto:arnellebalane@gmail.com) or [Twitter](https://twitter.com/arnellebalane).

-⚡  Fun fact: I do some card tricks too.
+⚡  Fun fact: I do some card tricks too 🃏

 <!--
 **arnellebalane/arnellebalane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.